The latino policy institute

 Marcela’s early professional career began at the Providence Housing Authority where she helped lead and coordinate special programs and policies for its residents.
 Later, she went on to serve as the director of homeownership for NeighborWorks Blackstone River Valley, where she focused on serving first time homebuyers — specifically Latinos, immigrants, and millennials.
 Marcela worked as a policy associate for the American Civil Liberties Union of Rhode Island where she worked with local and statewide organizations to ensure that policies, laws, and regulations proposed or enacted protected civil and human rights for all Rhode Islanders.

-Marcela serves on the board of several organizations such as New Urban Arts, Generation Citizen, RI Latino Political Action Committee & Civic Fund, United Way of Rhode Island, and New Leaders Council.
+Marcela serves on the board of New Urban Arts, United Way of Rhode Island, and the Rhode Island Board of Elections.

 Diony Garcia currently works at the Law Offices of William J. Conley, Jr., handling various civil matters and criminal defense.
 He began his legal career working as an Assistant City Solicitor for the City of Providence before moving on as a Special Assistant Attorney General for the Rhode Island Department of Attorney General.
 Diony co-founded the Rhode Island Hispanic Bar Association, in which he currently serves as Interim-President, co-founded Millennial Rhode Island, a young professional group, and is the Chair of the Rhode Island Latino Policy Institutes’ Advisory Board.
 He graduated from University of Rhode Island and Roger Williams University School of Law.

-Gonzalo Cuervo is Chief of Staff and Deputy Secretary of State to RI Secretary of State Nellie M. Gorbea.
-He previously served as Communications Director, Deputy Chief of Staff and Chief of Staff to two past Providence Mayors.
-In addition to LPI, Cuervo serves on the boards of Crossroads RI, the Roger Williams Park Conservancy, Teatro ECAS and the ALS Association RI Chapter.
+Gonzalo Cuervo is a long-time civic leader and a former RI Deputy Secretary of State.
+He previously served as Chief of Staff and Communications Director in two past Providence mayoral administrations.
+In addition to LPI, Cuervo serves on the boards of the Providence Cultural Equity Initiative, the Roger Williams Park Conservancy, Teatro ECAS, Crossroads RI, and the ALS Association RI Chapter.
 He is a past board chair of Progreso Latino and the RI Latino Civic Fund and PAC.
 Cuervo is a graduate of Springfield College and has two children, Daniel and Stephanie, with his wife, Francis Parra.

 Antonieta Falconi is the Chief Financial Officer at Social Enterprise Greenhouse.
 She is an experienced business professional committed to supporting businesses with a deliberate social and/or environmental mission.
 Antonieta’s work experience has spanned a variety of industries in both the for-profit and non-profit sectors, including a position as Small Business Coach at the Latino Economic Development Center in Washington DC.
 Her nonprofit work followed her initial career in management consulting with Accenture in Boston and five years as General Manager of Ocean Rodeo, a Canadian company that designs and distributes kiteboarding equipment.
 Antonieta’s education includes a BS in Electrical Engineering and an MBA with specialization in Entrepreneurship.